Advice Column for

 cease.
 Be firm, not hysterical.
 I wouldn’t throw around “sexual harassment” yet.
 Give him a chance.
 Perhaps

 he was misreading your passivity or politeness as a green flag.
-Meanwhile,

 make notes of time, date and content of this meeting and any others.
 The very next time he makes you uncomfortable, give him one last chance,